• twitter-icon

 Unlimited Tax Return Filing

 Attention CAs!
-Find All Changes in Section-271J of Income Tax Act
+Find All Changes in Section 271J of the I-T Act

 Changes in Section 271J

-An onset of Tax Audit spell is buzzing alarm for CAs to update their knowledge about different clauses of the Form 3CD and form a check list to move in tune with Tax officials.
+The onset of the Tax Audit spell is a buzzing alarm for CAs to update their knowledge about different clauses of the Form 3CD and form a checklist to move in tune with Tax officials.

-C.A.s may prepare and follow a step-by-step procedure which is in compliant with the I.T. rules and regulations to stay in good books of Tax authorities and avert the circumstances to be penalised.
+C.A.s may prepare and follow a step-by-step procedure which is in compliance with the I.T. rules and regulations to stay in good books of Tax authorities and avert the circumstances to be penalised.

 The main purpose behind the implementation of Tax Audit was to ease the troublesome and baffling assessment process for the tax authorities.
 A tax auditor is responsible for the verification of the details and responding to different clauses of 3CD in the most efficient way he can while ensuring accuracy and fairness.